swcarpentry/git-novice/01-backup.md

 What if we have files that we do not want git to track for us?
-For example, we might have result files or intermediate data files that we do not want to track, and that clutter up our git status output.
+For example, we might have backup files created by the editor, or result files or intermediate data files that we do not need to track, and these can clutter up our git status output.

 Let's create some data files that we don't want to track: